About the course

 You will spend 4/5 days of your week in your sponsor (employing) school from September to December.
 You will then move to your second complementary placement school for 4/5 days of your week until February.

 After this placement, you will return to your sponsor school for 4/5 days of your week until the end of the year.

 You will be teaching, not helping, on your placements.
 You may start off working with groups of pupils but your role is not to help the teacher – it is to support and increase the pupils’ learning.
 You will gradually increase your teacher time as your competence and confidence grow.

 This School Direct Salaried programme offers you the chance to teach children aged from 3 -11, resulting in Primary QTS.

-You will be employed at your sponsor (employing) school as an unqualified teacher (scale 0.1).
+You will be employed at your sponsor (employing) school as an unqualified teacher (minimum scale point 1).